-Availability.
+- Availability.
 As far as we know, a coherent and reasonably complete set of coding guidelines for Prolog has never been published.
-Moreover, looking at the corpus of the published Prolog programs, no de facto standard seems to have emerged.
-The most important reason behind this apparent omission is that the small Prolog community, due to the lack of a comprehensive language standard, is further fragmented into sub-communities centered around individual Prolog systems, none of which has a dominant position (contrast this with the situation of Java and Sun's coding conventions for that language (Sun Microsystems, Inc. 1999) or the precedents set for C by the UNIX source code).
+Moreover, when we look at the corpus of published Prolog programs, we do not see a de facto standard emerging.
+The most important reason behind this apparent omission is that the small Prolog community, due to the lack of a comprehensive language standard, is further fragmented into sub-communities centered around individual Prolog systems, none of which has a dominant position (contrast this with the situation of Java and Sun's coding conventions for that language (Sun Microsystems, Inc. 1999) or the precedents set for C by the UNIX source code). - Language.

-Language.
 Language features that contribute to the power of the language make it quite easy -especially for the non-expert- to get things wrong, sometimes in ways that are difficult to diagnose.
 For example, the lack of prescriptive typing contributes to the suitability of Prolog for quick prototyping in some application domains.
-At the same time, the fact that no redundant type information is available to the development tools makes discipline necessary.
+At the same time, the fact that no redundant type information is available to the development tools makes discipline particularly important.
 Besides types, Prolog developers and maintainers are confronted with modes: the same arguments of procedures can be inputs, outputs, or both.
-This gives Prolog conciseness and elegance through reversible predicates but makes it necessary to keep track of which modes are supposed to be supported (within reasonable computational complexity limits) by which predicates.

-Compiler technology.
-Most Prolog compilers give no style warnings except for singleton variables.
-Even though more advanced tools and development environments exist, a disciplined approach is still the best device available to those programming in standard Prolog.
-Indeed, one can argue that adherence to coding standards enhances the power of any programming language.
+This gives Prolog conciseness and elegance through reversible predicates but makes it necessary to keep track of which modes are supposed to be supported (within reasonable computational complexity limits) by which predicates. - Compiler technology.
+Most Prolog compilers give no warnings except about singleton variables.
+Even though more advanced tools and development environments exist, a disciplined approach is still (and will always be) the best device available to those programming in standard Prolog (and any other language).

 It is important to stress that we are not announcing the coding standard for Prolog.
 This is a paper with five authors and, on some points, more than five opinions.
 Rather, we address numerous issues that the maker of a full-fledged coding standard will have to confront.
 In some cases, there are good reasons to prefer one alternative to another.
 Other decisions are arbitrary, like driving on the left or on the right; a community of programmers can choose any of several ways of doing something as long as they are consistent.
+The classic style guide is The Elements of Programming Style (Kernighan and Plauger 1978).
+Published in 1978 and using examples in PL/I and Fortran, the majority of its advice is independent of programming language and still much needed.
+Indeed, some of our own guidelines are not Prolog-specific but are included because no style guide for practitioners would be complete without them.

 The amount of standardization needed depends on the scale and duration of the programming project.
-Just like a novel or a scientific paper, the quality of a computer program can only be judged from the degree to which it reaches its objectives, i.e., "it works": for example, we might say that a novel works if it becomes a best-seller, the manual of a device works if it enables the average user to effectively operate the device, a scientific paper works if it is published in a prestigious journal.
+Just like a novel or a scientific paper, the quality of a computer program can only be judged from the degree to which it satisfies the programmer's objectives, i.e., "it works": for example, we might say that a novel works if it becomes a best-seller, the manual of a device works if it enables the average user to effectively operate the device, a scientific paper works if it is published in a prestigious journal.
 Computer programs written for different purposes may or may not "work" in different ways.
 Only for very simple programs written to solve very simple tasks we can say that the program works if it functions correctly.
-For even moderately complex programs a more sensible definition could be: the program works if its developers and maintainers are able to approach the correct expected behavior of the program over its intended lifespan.
+For even moderately complex programs a more sensible definition could be: the program works if its developers and maintainers are able to approach the expected behavior of the program over its intended lifespan.